zjw49246/production-stack/tutorials/01-minimal-helm-installation.md

 1. A Kubernetes environment with GPU support.
 If not set up, follow the [00-install-kubernetes-env](00-install-kubernetes-env.md) guide.
 2. Helm installed.
 Refer to the [install-helm.sh](install-helm.sh) script for instructions.
 3. kubectl installed.
 Refer to the [install-kubectl.sh](install-kubectl.sh) script for instructions.
-4. vLLM project repository cloned: [LLMStack repository](https://github.com/vllm-project/production-stack).
+4. the project repository cloned: [vLLM Production Stack repository](https://github.com/vllm-project/production-stack).
 5. Basic familiarity with Kubernetes and Helm.

 ## Steps